The definability of the extender sequence $\mathbb{E}$ from $\mathbb{E}{\upharpoonright}\aleph_1$ in $L[\mathbb{E}]$: Extender maximality

-\begin{clm} $\Ubar$ is wellfounded and $\ph$ is $(m,\omega_1+1)$-iterable.\end{clm} \begin{proof} The argument is mostly similar to that in the proof of \ref{tm:ext_tau_a_card}.
-We will lift $m$-maximal trees $\Tt$ on $\ph$ to essentially $m$-maximal trees on $M$.
-For this we will find embeddings from $\Mbar$ and $\Ubar$ into segments of $M$ with appropriate agreement.
+\begin{clmtwo} $\Ubar$ is wellfounded and $\ph$ is $(\omega_1+1)$-iterable.\end{clmtwo} \begin{proof} The argument is mostly similar to that in the proof of \ref{tm:ext_tau_a_card}.
+We will lift $m$-maximal trees $\Tt$ on $\ph$ to $m$-maximal trees on $M$.\footnote{ Because we have assumed that $M$ is below superstrong, we do indeed get $m$-maximal trees on $M$ here.
+In the version of the proof which should hold without this restriction, we might only get essentially $m$-maximal trees on $M$.} For this we will find embeddings from $\Mbar$ and $\Ubar$ into segments of $M$ with appropriate agreement.
 As before, in one case we only see how to find an infinite sequence of embeddings from $\bar{M}$ into various segments of $M$, and use of all these together as base copy maps.
 We will initially find such a system of maps inside $U$, and then deduce that there is also such a system in $M$ via the elementarity of $j$.
-We first make some general observations that will lead finding the system of embeddings in $U$.
+We first make some general observations that will lead to finding the system of embeddings in $U$.

 Let $R\pins M$.
-Note that $M$ satisfies condensation with respect to premice embedded into $R$; in particular, $M\sats$``For every $s<\om$ and every premouse $S\in R$ such that $S$ is $(s+1)$-sound and $\pi:S\to R$ is $s$-lifting and and $\crit(\pi)\geq\rho_{s+1}^S$, either (i) $S\pins R$ or (ii) $\alpha\eqdef\crit(\pi)=\rho_{s+1}^S$ and $R|\alpha$ is active and $S\pins\Ult(R|\alpha,F^{R|\alpha})$''.
+Note that $M$ satisfies condensation with respect to premice embedded into $R$; in particular, $M\sats$``For every $s<\om$ and every premouse $S\in R$ such that $S$ is $(s+1)$-sound and $\pi:S\to R$ is $s$-lifting and and $\crit(\pi)\geq\rho_{s+1}^S$, either (i) $S\pins R$ or (ii) $\alpha\eqdef\crit(\pi)=\rho_{s+1}^S$ and $R|\alpha$ is active and $S\pins\Ult_0(R|\alpha,F^{R|\alpha})$''.
 Therefore $U$ satisfies the same statement regarding its proper segments.

 Let $M_\kappa=\cHull_{m+1}^M(\kappa\cup\{q\})$.
 Let $\sigma_\kappa:\Mbar\to M_\kappa$ and $\pi_\kappa:M_\kappa\to M$ be the natural maps and $\pi_\kappa(q_\kappa)=q$.
 Note that $M_\kappa$ is sound and $M_\kappa\in M$.
 So $\rho_{m+1}^{M_\kappa}=\kappa\leq\crit(\pi_\kappa)$.
 By condensation, $M_\kappa\pins M$.